Cannabis in Texas: "Smoke a joint, lose your license" repealed (2021)

 In May 2021, SCR 1 was signed by Governor Abbott to declare that Texas had formally opted out of the requirements of the Solomon–Lautenberg amendment.
 In June 2021, SB 181 was signed to eliminate a requirement in state law that any drug conviction be penalized with a six-month driver's license suspension, instead allowing judges to waive suspensions for misdemeanor offenders who do not have a drug conviction in the prior 36 months.
 SB 181 took effect on September 1, 2021.

 Medical program expansion (2021)

 In June 2021, HB 1535 was signed into law to raise the THC limit from 0.5% to 1% and expand coverage to include all forms of cancer and post-traumatic stress disorder (PTSD), effective September 1.
 A version of the bill that passed the House allowed for a 5% THC limit, but it was lowered to 1% in the Senate.

+House approves medical program expansion (2023)

+House Bill 1805 that would expand covered medical conditions and define a per-dose THC limit instead of a percentage limit was passed by the House of Representatives on April 11, 2023.

+House approves reduced penalties (2023)

+On April 27, 2023, the House of Representatives passed HB 218 by a 87–59 vote.
+The bill would make possession of up to one ounce of marijuana a Class C misdemeanor with a maximum fine of $500 and no jail time.